 We convened 45+ strategy leaders for breakfast across the country representing Fortune 500 companies in Boston, New York, San Francisco, and Silicon Valley.
-Several themes emerged from these conversations including organizational alignment, team size, talent sourcing and the role of strategy in the innovation process.
+Several themes emerged from these conversations including organizational alignment, team size, talent sourcing, and the role of strategy in the innovation process.
 One theme that organically arose at all sessions was that tension inevitably arises between corporate strategy teams and business units.
 What was less clear was how to handle this tension.

-Based on the discussions we have facilitated, here are three steps corporate strategy teams can use to develop a ‘healthy tension’ between the two groups and lead successful projects:
+Based on the discussions we have facilitated, here are three steps corporate strategy teams can use to develop a “healthy tension” between the two groups and lead successful projects:

-1) Develop trust
+1) Develop Trust

 When an internal consulting team works with a business unit, they are often met with suspicion about their motivations and plan for change.
-Business unit leaders reported a fear of micromanagement or a misunderstanding of their day-to-day challenges in the trenches.
+Business unit leaders reported fear of micromanagement or a misunderstanding of their day-to-day challenges in the trenches.
 One guest put it perfectly:

-To distill that notion, it’s essential that corporate strategy groups make a cognizant effort to go into initial meetings with an open mind and spirit of learning.
+To distill that notion, corporate strategy groups must make a cognizant effort to go into initial meetings with an open mind and spirit of learning.
 Immediately “calling a business unit’s baby ugly” without a clear understanding of the realities facing the business unit is a sure way to start things off on the wrong foot.
 Whether the corporate strategy group agrees with the choices that the BU has made or the direction the team is proposing at the offset, strategy teams need to have the humility to say, “I am not in the business unit”, and start by understanding the team’s perspective before providing feedback or suggestions.

 While it can take time to develop trust, corporate strategy teams have the opportunity to learn more about that business unit and its direct challenges beforehand.
 These perspectives can also help your team drive enterprise strategy.
 We work with several of our clients in these groups to connect them to former members of the business unit they are about to serve.
-This person is able to paint a picture of the challenges or opportunities they see within the group, which the corporate strategy team can use to feel more in tune with the group off the bat.
+This person can paint a picture of the challenges or opportunities they see within the group, which the corporate strategy team can use to feel more in tune with the group off the bat.